 Management Direction Who is the incident commander?
 If the fire is being managed under Unified Command, are all commanders present?
 Is the incident operating smoothly?
 What is the incident organization?
 What is the current situation?
 What has been damaged or is at risk?
 Have you received adequate direction for the management of the incident?
 Is a Wildfire Decision Support System required/still valid?
 What are the incident management objectives?
 Constraints?
 Probability of success?
 Are the tactics in the Incident Action Plan realistic and achievable with current resources?
 Is a resource advisor needed?
 What are your estimates of suppression costs?
 What are the incident commander's concerns?
 What are the local, social, economic, and political issues?
 Are there rehabilitation needs?
-What can I, as the agency administrator, do to help? , had tall i, as the agency administrator, as to note.
+What can I, as the agency administrator, do to help?
 Safety What are your safety concerns?
 Are these concerns resolved?
 If not, what needs to be done?
 What is the general safety attitude and emphasis?
 Have you assessed the potential hazardous situations and determined if the fire can be fought safely?
 Have you applied the Fire Orders, Watchout Situations, Lookout, Communication, Escape Routes, Safety Zones (LCES) process in selecting safe and effective strategies and tactics?
 Have you effectively briefed firefighters on hazards, safety zones, escape routes, and current and expected weather and fire behavior?
 Is the safety officer position filled?
 If not, how is this function being addressed?
 Are you monitoring work schedules to ensure adequate rest?
 Are you meeting the standard work/rest guidelines?
 Have you provided for adequate rest, food, water, and health services for all personnel?
 Are all the fire personnel qualified for the positions they hold, and are they physically able to perform?
-Have you had any injuries or accidents?

-Release Date: January 2014 APPENDIX A-1
+Release Date: January 2015 APPENDIX A-1